bbyars/mountebank/README.md

 | Windows | Appveyor  | [![Build status](https://ci.appveyor.com/api/projects/status/acfhg44px95s4pk5?svg=true)](https://ci.appveyor.com/project/bbyars/mountebank) |
 | OSX     | Travis CI | [![Build Status](https://travis-ci.org/bbyars/mountebank.png)](https://travis-ci.org/bbyars/mountebank) |

 `./build` should do the trick on Mac and Linux, and `build.bat` on Windows, assuming you have at least node 0.10.
 If not, yell at me.

-There are some tests that require network access (`grunt airplane` ignores them).
+There are some tests that require network access (`grunt airplane` ignores them in case that offends your moral sensibilities).
 A few of these tests verify the correct behavior under DNS failures.
 If your ISP is kind enough to hijack the NXDOMAIN DNS response in an attempt to allow you to conveniently peruse their advertising page, those tests will fail.
 I suggest that, under such circumstances, you talk to your ISP and let them know that their policies are causing mountebank tests to fail.

 ## Contributing